-86. Cardinal Health, Inc. ("Cardinal") describes itself as a "global, integrated health care services and products company" and is the fifteenth largest company by revenue in the U.S., with annual revenue of \$121 billion in 2016.
+91. Cardinal Health, Inc. ("Cardinal") describes itself as a "global, integrated health care services and products company" and is the fifteenth largest company by revenue in the U.S., with annual revenue of \$121 billion in 2016.
 Through its various DEA registered subsidiaries and affiliated entities, Cardinal distributes pharmaceutical drugs, including opioids, throughout the country.
 Cardinal is an Ohio corporation and is headquartered in Dublin, Ohio.
-Cardinal, including its subsidiaries and affiliated entities, has been licensed as a wholesale distributor of dangerous drugs in California and throughout the United States since 1990.
+Cardinal, including its subsidiaries and affiliated entities, has been licensed as a wholesale distributor of dangerous drugs in Ohio since 1990.
 Based on Defendant Cardinal's own estimates, one of every six pharmaceutical products dispensed to United States patients travels through the Cardinal Health network.